markkanthony/STRATFORGE/README.md

 ## Quick Start

+### 1. Run a backtest

 ```bash
 python run.py
 ```

-That's it.
 The orchestrator runs the full 12-step pipeline and prints progress to the console.

 **Expected output:**